JeanmarieJackman/design-phase0-whatisauidesigner/README.md

 * A branding designer is a logo specialist who designs the visual components of a user’s experience of a company (logo placement, colors, etc.) – either in print or online
 * A web designer is focused only on designing digital websites whereas UI designers focus on all types of digital interfaces (smart watches, home appliances, kiosks, car interfaces, etc.)

-A successful UI designer will understand print design, brand extension and digital (website and other digital interfaces) creation – but none of those things are their sole focus.
+A successful UI designer will understand print design, brand extension and digital creation – but none of those things are their sole focus.
 Instead, those design aspects and skills are utilized altogether in their day-to-day tasks to help them create better user interfaces that solve real-world problems

 # Part brand ambassador, part visual designer, part motion designer, UI Designers:
 - Have a solid understanding of typography, images, color, layout